jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 If your component has the field $row->id, then you will probably not need to implement this function.
 If $row does not have an $row->id field, the ID should be some field of the $row object.
 This function should extract the entity ID and return it.
-Note that the `onPrepareContent` call back function may be invoked several times for each entity on the page.
+Note that the `onPrepareContent` callback function may be invoked several times for each entity on the page.
 You may need to examine the other data about the entity (retrieved in the diagnostic section :ref:`diagnostic-section`) to determine which call you want to process and